 - State law requires that every new Vermont LLC designates a Vermont registered agent that will be available during regular business hours at a physical address within the state.

-- The top 3 industries with the largest share of small business employees include:
+- Three industries take the largest share of small business employees:

-- Vermont has 967 small businesses in the export business that account for 19.3% of the state’s $2.8 billion worth of export revenue.
+- Vermont has 967 small businesses in the export business that account for 19.3% of the state's $2.8 billion in export revenue.

 - Out of the over 78,000 small business owners, 2,331 or 0.03% are self-employed minorities.

 - Vermont also has an optional franchise tax that applies to so-called digital business entities.
-Companies electing to pay this tax are subject to either:
+Companies electing to pay this tax are subject to either one of two taxes: